 As mentioned above, use funiculars, elevators, the metro, and buses as needed.
 The hills in Lisbon can be exhausting.
 As an alternative, there are tuk tuks available for hire.
 These are available near Rua Augusta and Rua Comércio.
-Definitely a different way to explore Lisbon!
+Definitely a different way to explore Lisbon with kids!

 Invest in a Lisboa Card

 The Lisboa Card is similar to those found in other major cities, in that it offers free entrance (and discounts) to major attractions, free transportation throughout the city, and skip the line privileges.
 The card is available in 24, 48, or 72 hour increments.
 It even offers free day trip transportation for those wishing to visit Sintra or Cascais.
-We used it for quite a few attractions, the elevator, and funicular.
+This is a great way to save money in Lisbon with kids as it provides discounts on quite a few attractions, the elevator, and funicular.